svlentink/www/cdn.lent.ink/matosinhos/transportation/camino-portugues.md

 [hours of daylight](https://weatherspark.com/compare/y/32397~32567/Comparison-of-the-Average-Weather-in-Porto-and-Santiago-de-Compostela#Figures-Daylight).

-If one is significantly stronger than the other, consider using bearfoot shoes to increase difficulty.
+If one is significantly stronger than the other, consider using barefoot shoes to increase difficulty.

 ## Hybrid schedule for work week before